Microsoft Broke One of Its Most Useful Windows 10 Features With Its Latest Update

 But that’s OK—I don’t want it anyway.
 In addition to Fresh Start missing its ‘get started’ button, other currently known and unresolved issues with version 2004 include: variable refresh rate not working as expected on devices with Intel iGPU; difficulty connecting to more than one Bluetooth device; stop error when plugging or unplugging a Thunderbolt dock; and an issue with older drivers for Nvidia display adapters (GPU).

 That’s, uh, a lot.
-Hopefully Microsoft can sort out its issues so we can all update without worrying about annoying broken features.
+Hopefully, Microsoft can sort out its issues so we can all update without worrying about annoying broken features.

-Note: Correction: 6/16/20 11:38 a.m.
-ET: Thanks to a few astute Windows 10 version 2004 users, we’ve been able to verify that the Fresh Start feature is not actually gone, but rather moved to a totally different location within the Settings.
-It also looks like Microsoft updated its support page yesterday to reflect this change.